16 Things to Know Before Moving to Colorado [2024]

 Need more ideas?
 Learn more about the best places to live in Colorado.

 Ready to move to Colorado?
-Find your next apartment with the Apartment List.
+Find your next apartment with the Apartment List by taking our easy quiz to help you get matched with great options, or simply browse available Colorado listings.

 What’s the weather like in Colorado?